 How has your postgraduate differed from your undergraduate?

 One part of network security that always interested me was cryptography - the fundamentals of mathematics, physics and computing merged into one subject – an area in high demand in this digital age.
-Furthering my knowledge of advanced techniques of key exchanges, encryption functions that could be used with new quantum key distribution methods have allowed me to gain a position starting my PhD with Birmingham City University in 2019.
-I love research and knowing the most in-depth of things and intrinsic details to give me an edge, thus the opportunity to be able to again further knowledge and potentially become an academic was possibly the easiest decision of my life.
+Furthering my knowledge of advanced techniques of key exchanges, encryption functions that could be used with new quantum key distribution methods has allowed me to gain a position starting my PhD with Birmingham City University.
+I love research and knowing the most in-depth things and intrinsic details to give me an edge, thus the opportunity to be able to further my knowledge and potentially become an academic was possibly the easiest decision of my life.

-What would your advice be for those considering studying a postgraduate in Computing?
+What would your advice be for those considering studying a Master's in Computing?